joolstorrentecalo/gitlab-foss/doc/administration/postgresql/replication_and_failover.md

 #### Preflight check

-We rely on PostgreSQL [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) to support near-zero-downtime upgrades of Patroni clusters.
+We rely on PostgreSQL [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) to support near-zero downtime upgrades of Patroni clusters.
 The of [logical replication requirements](https://www.postgresql.org/docs/current/logical-replication-restrictions.html) must be met.
 In particular, `wal_level` must be `logical`.
 To check the `wal_level`, run the following command with `gitlab-psql` on any node of the existing cluster: